plone/documentation/docs/contributing/core/index.md

 ```

 Edit it according to the Python version you want to use, then save and close the file.
-After you have run the script you should undo the change, otherwise you have a local change in git that you might accidentally commit.
+After you have run the script, you should undo the change, otherwise you have a local change in git that you might accidentally commit.
 ````

 Now run the script to install Plone 6.